vuejs/vue-test-utils/docs/guides/usage-without-a-build-step-node.md

 ## Usage Without a Build Step

-While it is common to build Vue applications using tools [Webpack](https://jestjs.io/) to bundle the application, `vue-loader` to leverage Single File Components, and [Jest](https://jestjs.io/) to write expressive tests, it is possible to use `vue-test-utils` with much less.
-The minimal requirements for `vue-test-utils`, aside from the library itself are:
+While it is common to build Vue applications using tools [Webpack](https://jestjs.io/) to bundle the application, `vue-loader` to leverage Single File Components, and [Jest](https://jestjs.io/) to write expressive tests, it is possible to use Vue Test Utils with much less.
+The minimal requirements for Vue Test Utils, aside from the library itself are:

 - Vue
 - vue-template-compiler